Bespoke website development & design

 As a new facility, the Franklin had no web presence or platform from which to tell people about the opportunities they had to offer.
 They had very few ways to engage their target audience and nowhere for scientists to find out more about who they were, what they could offer and how to apply to work with them.

 Despite having no online presence, the Franklin did have a third-party system to manage the applications from scientists who wanted to use the facility.
 However, they had nowhere to promote it.

 Finally, the Franklin also needed to further develop their new branding to appeal to their key stakeholders and create an identity for their new facility.

-The Franklin wanted a website that would showcase their new facility and appeal to their target audience.
+The Franklin wanted a website designed to showcase their new facility and appeal to their target audience.
 They needed a place where they could post their latest developments and promote the facility and its key objectives.
 They wanted somewhere to add news and have the ability to change content easily.

-Finally, they needed the website to integrate with their existing third-party application system, which managed their online applications from scientists who wanted to apply to work at the facility.
+Finally, they needed to integrate the website with their existing third-party application system, which managed their online applications from scientists wanting to work at the facility.

 The Franklin realised that this would take time, and were keen to have something in place in the meantime.
 They required an interim solution that could be developed quickly to promote their research facilities in the short-term.
 An interim website would allow potential scientists to find out more about the Franklin and what they can offer while their main site was being developed.

 Like with all clients, we started with a kick-off meeting.
 This gave us the opportunity to map out and understand what the Franklin were trying to achieve.
 This included everything from what pages and functionality they needed, to what colour schemes would be used.
 Although they’d already had some branding work done, we designed colour schemes to help adapt it for online use.
 This was presented using mood boards for feedback, then adapted accordingly.
 They were then incorporated into our proposed designs.